cakecable/cakecable/README.md

 ##
 &zwnj;

 > Hello!
 I'm **@cakecable**, but I go by cake or cakes.
-I'm a 17 year old high school student and passionate developer with a love of programming games, bots, and websites.
-I'm excited to learn and connect with fellow developers as I'm striving to expand my capabilities every day and share them on this website!
-If you'd like to contact me fast use my discord above.
+I'm a 18 year old college student and developer studying computer science at UMD.
+If you'd like to contact me fast use my discord above!

 ##